 Osset. cavd "impact" – Hung. sötni "to beat".

-Toponymy cannot substantiate the prolonged stay of the bulk of Ossetians on the banks of the Don River.
-This is contradicted by the widely acknowledged etymology of its name, allegedly derived from Os. don "water, river".
-However, it could be vice versa – the nominal Ossetian word was derived from a proper name Don.
-The word don meaning "water, river" is available only in Ossetian among all the modern Iranian languages, although a similar word dānu – "a river" was also recorded in Avesta.
-Ossetian is very far from the language of the Avesta, there are Iranian languages more similar to it.
-If you take the language of Avesta as an ancient Iranian language (though that's not quite true), then we must assume that the age-old Iranian word meaning "river" has disappeared from all Iranian languages except Ossetian.
-It already seems doubtful, however, it was concluded that at Herodotus' time and later still, the Ossetians populated the Black Sea and Azov steppes for a long period, and they gave the name Don River.
-Let us consider this question.
+Toponymy did not evidence the prolonged stay of the bulk of the Ossetians on the banks of the Don River.
+This contradicts the accepted etymology of its name, supposedly derived from Os. don "water, river".
+However, it could be vice versa – the nominal Ossetic word was derived from a proper name Don.
+The word don meaning "water, river" is available only in Ossetian among all the modern Iranian languages, although a similar word dānu "a river" was also recorded in Avesta.
+Ossetian is very far from the Avesta language, there are Iranian languages more similar to it.
+If we take the Avesta language as ancient Iranian, which is not entirely true, then we must assume that the original Iranian word in the meaning of "river" has disappeared from all Iranian except Ossetian.
+This already seems doubtful, nevertheless, it is concluded that during the time of Herodotus and later the Ossetians populated the Black Sea and Azov steppes for a long period and they gave the name to The Don.
+Let us consider this question in more detail.

 The ancient name of the Don River (ταναισ), recorded by Herodotus and Strabo, is like Old Turkic *tanas “calmness, quiet” (Chuv tănăç “calmness, peace of mind”, Kaz tanyš, “calmness, peace of mind”, Tat. tyn "still" etc).
 The Don River has the usual epithet "still" which is among Russians till now and it is also called tān in some Turkic languages (RADLOFF W. 1905, v.
 3: 1052).
 Therefore, the name "Don" as a calm river was given by Turks, who have long populated its shores, and the Iranians, only borrowed the name from them, though it began to be pronounced differently.
 Not Osset. don but Av. dānu- is more like Turkic words, so we can assume that the speakers of some Iranian language (the most similar to the language of the Avesta, which for a long time after the Turks settled bank of the Don River), generalized its proper name in the wide meaning "river".
 Also the Ossetians just learned that word in this later sense when they moved to its banks from the north.